liliblu/common_functions/outlier_analysis/README.md

 *location_of_data_file:* Path to input file.
 Sample names must match column names.
 Needs gene names column as well.
 Can also include other annotation columns, but those will not be propagated to output.

 *iqrs_over_median:* Threshold for a value to be considered an "outlier".
 Number of inter-quartile ranges over the median, calculated for each gene, to be used as a threshold.
+1.5 is suggested.

 *gene_column_name:* The name of the column to be used for aggregating values per gene.
 For instance, if phospho-peptide data is used as input, it may be helpful to aggregate outliers at the gene or isoform level.

 *output_file:* Name/location to put outliers output.

 *sample_names_file:* Column/sample names to be used for analysis.
 Columns not included in this list will be ignored.

+*aggregate:* Whether to combine rows based on an annotation column.
+For instance, add up outliers and non-outliers for multiple phospho sites based on a gene column.

 *up_or_down*: Whether analysis should mark outliers that are **greater than** median + IQR threshold, or **less than** median - IQR threshold.